WAIYAH/wk-8-Web-Development/README.md

 ## Setup and Installation

-Clone the Repository:git clone https://github.com/your-username/your-repo-name.git
+Clone the Repository:git clone https://github.com/WAIYAH/wk-8-Web-Development
-cd your-repo-name

 Open Locally:
 Open index.html in a web browser to view the site locally.